-- Diagnostic test

-- 1. Reverse transcriptase Polymerase Chain Reaction (RT-PCR)

-- 2. Immunological assay

-RT-PCR relies mainly on the detection of viral RNA by conversion of RNA to DNA which mainly comprises two enzymatic steps [23, 24].
-The first step is to convert RNA to cDNA and next step is to use Taq polymerase which amplifies the cDNA [23, 24].
-RT-PCR is considered as the gold standard for the detection of COVID-19 [23, 24].
-The immunological assay mostly depends on the detection of antibodies produced by individuals as a respect of exposure to the virus [23, 24].
+Plagnostic test 1.
+Reverse transcriptase Polymerase Chain Reaction (RT-PCR) 2.
+Immunological assay RT-PCR relies mainly on the detection of viral RNA by conversion of RNA to DNA which mainly comprises two enzymatic steps [23,24].
+The first step is to convert RNA to cDNA and next step is to use Taq polymerase which amplifies the cDNA [23,24].
+RT-PCR is considered as the gold standard for the detection of COVID-19 [23,24].
+The immunological assay mostly depends on the detection of antibodies produced by individuals as a respect of

+147 exposure to the virus [23,24].

+148 12 ?
 Laboratory findings

-In the cases seen worldwide, there are a large number of changes in the laboratory parameters but some of the major changes in laboratory parameters are lymphopenia, leucopenia, esinopenia, elevated neutrophils, and elevated C-reactive protein.
-In severe condition patient's neutrophils, D-Dimer, blood Urea and Creatinine is elevated and lymphocyte is reduced [3, 4, 8, 12, 13].
+149 In the cases seen worldwide, there are a large number of changes in the laboratory parameters but some of 150 the major changes in laboratory parameters are lymphopenia, leucopenia, esinopenia, elevated neutrophils, and 151 elevated Creactive protein.
+In severe condition patient's neutrophils, D.Dimer, blood Urea and Creatinine is elevated C-reactive protein.
+In severe condition patient's neutrophils, D-Dimer, blood Urea and Creatinine is elevated and lymphocyte is reduced [3,4,8,12,13].

-• Radiological findings
+153 13 ?
+Radiological findings

-When Chest X-ray was done in the patients, most of the patient presented with abnormalities in chest.
-Ground glass opacification was dominant during the early stage and consolidation present at the later stage, bilateral patches are also seen in the patients sometimes with rounded morphology [3, 4, 13].
+154 When Chest X-ray was done in the patients, most of the patient presented with abnormalities in chest.
+Ground 155 glass opacification was dominant during the early stage and consolidation present at the later stage, bilateral patches are also seen in the patients sometimes with rounded morphology [3,4,13].